 Flooring material.
-The group plans to set up a flooring material factory with annual production capacity of 48,000 m3, which should come on stream at the beginning of FY12/09F.
-It will process standard grade sawn timber.
-The ASP of the low grade log is estimated at US\$165.0/m3 and that of flooring at about US\$350.0/m3.
+The group plans to set up a flooring material factory with annual production capacity of 48,000m (10 production lines), which should come on stream at the beginning of FY12/09F.
+The location of the factory is expected to be finalized by the end of 3Q FY12/07F and construction of the plant is expected to commence in 4Q FY12/07F.
+Trial production is expected to begin in 2H FY12/08F.
+It will process standard grade sawn timber into flooring materials.
+The ASP of the standard grade log is estimated at US\$165.0/m and that of flooring material at about US\$350.0/m.
 After the forest clearance by end-FY12/11F, the plant will have to source sawn timber from third parties.

 Rubber tree plantation and latex extraction.
 The group will plant rubber trees in phases as the forest gets cleared.
-About 74.4% of the concession area (7,500 hectares) is expected to be used for rubber trees, which should start produce latex by the end of FY12/12F.
-Each hectare of rubber trees is estimated to yield 0.7 tons of latex per annum, five years after planting and 1.6 tons after eight years.
-The concession area should yield about 12,000 tons of latex per annum, or 1.6 tons per annum per hectare by the end of FY12/19F.
+About 74.4% of the concession area (7,500.0 hectares) is expected to be used for rubber tree plantation, which should start produce latex by the end of FY12/12F.
+560 trees will be planted on each hectare, and each hectare of rubber trees is estimated to yield 0.7 tons of latex per annum, five years after planting and 1.6 tons after eight years.
+The concession area should yield about 12,000.0 tons of latex per annum, or 1.6 tons per annum per hectare by the end of FY12/19F.

 Operating model.
-To develop the plantation, the company plans to either hire professional managers (management model) or work with a resource company in China (cooperation model).
+To develop the plantation, the company plans to either hire professional managers (management model) or work with companies in China (cooperation model).
 Under the cooperation model, the project will be eligible for Chinese government subsidies amounting to 30.0% of its total investment.
-The Chinese partner would assume all the investment and expenditure related to the plantation in return for discount price latex, which means the company will have to give up some profitability but will be free from the hassle of arranging marketing, transportation and logistics.
-As latex pricing depends on the market price, the cooperation model will still allow the company to enjoy some upside.
+The Chinese partner would assume all the investment and expenditure related to the plantation in return for a share of after-tax profit.
+Cultivation works will be outsourced to experienced local contractors under the supervision of China plantation experts.
 In our view, this model allows the company to avoid capital expenditure and minimize risks.
 Since its partner will be highly committed to the project, execution risks should be reduced as well.
-Finally, the company will still be able to enjoy the upside of rubber prices based on the pre-determined pricing model but without market risks, as the partner will take all of the plantation's output.

 Earnings and FCF streams.
-Sawn timber sales will be the company's major revenue source between FY12/08F (92.0% of sales) and FY12/12F.
+Sawn timber sales will be the company's major revenue source between FY12/08F (92.0% of sales) and FY12/11F.
 Its flooring material plant should come on stream in FY12/09F.
-Between FY12/09F and FY12/11F, sawn timber will generate 89.2% of total revenue and flooring material 10.8%.
-Free cash flow (FCF) and net earnings are expected to increase at a three-year CAGR of 26.0%, to HK\$502.3m and HK\$492.8m, respectively.
-Since the first harvest of latex is scheduled for end-FY12/12F and salvaged log resources will be exhausted by end-FY12/12F, we expect the company's FCF and earnings to decline 74.9% YoY to HK\$95.2m and 77.6% to HK\$110.5m during the year.
-They will increase at a seven-year CAGR of 23.7% to HK\$337.9m and 21.5% to HK\$429.8m, respectively, between FY12/13F and FY12/20F.
+Between FY12/08F and FY12/11F, sawn timber will generate 85.6% of total revenue and flooring material 12.1%.
+Free cash flow (FCF) and net earnings are expected to increase at a three-year CAGR of 26.0%, to HK\$502.7m and HK\$493.1m, respectively.
+Since the first harvest of latex is scheduled for end-FY12/12F and salvaged log resources will be exhausted by end-FY12/12F, we expect the company's FCF and earnings to decline 74.9% YoY to HK\$126.0m and 77.6% to HK\$110.5m during the year.
+They will increase at a seven-year CAGR of 23.7% to HK\$447.1m and 25.0% to HK\$430.1m, respectively, between FY12/13F and FY12/20F.
 We do not expect the project to yield any revenue in FY12/07F.